Savannah Chrisley Flaunts Insane Cleavage In Hot New Selfie

 “We love your family show.
 Never miss it,” another chimed in with two red heart emoji.

-“Beautiful young lady!!!,” one more wrote.
+“Beautiful young lady!!!” one more wrote.

 Earlier this week, The Inquisitr shared that fans sent prayers to Savannah after learning of her parents’ legal woes.
 In the cute photo that was posted for fans, Savannah posed with her fiance, Nic Kerdiles.
 The two appear to be totally in love in the shot, with Nic sitting on a stone ledge and looking down at Savannah with a huge smile on his face.
 Chrisley stood in the middle of her man’s legs, looking lovingly into his eyes and smiling right back at him.

 That shot earned the reality star over 159,000 likes in addition to 700-plus comments with most followers commenting on the photo to send their well-wishes to her and her famous family.
-Last week, Todd and Julie Chrisley surrendered to authorities after being charged with conspiracy, bank fraud, wire fraud, and tax evasion; 12 counts total.
-If they’re found guilty they could serve up to 30 years in prison.
+Last week, Todd and Julie Chrisley surrendered to authorities after being charged with conspiracy, bank fraud, wire fraud, and tax evasion – 12 counts total.
+If they’re found guilty, they could serve up to 30 years in prison.